-Against this backdrop, all companies and organizations face massive intrusion threats, suggesting they will have no choice but to roll out Zero Trust security architectures that combine user identification and access management with device authentication and protection and to massively invest in detection tools and automated response solutions.
+Against this backdrop, all enterprises and organizations have no choice but to roll out Zero Trust security architectures that combine user identification and access management with device authentication and protection and to massively invest in detection tools and automated response solutions.

 INSIGHTS